6 Alternatives to Nursing Homes

 2. Assisted living facility

-At the same time, assisted living means that residents have 24-hour on-call assistance, though not around-the-clock medical care.
-Here seniors also get custodial care, such as help with dressing, toileting, bathing, eating and medication assistance as needed.
+Assisted living means that residents have 24-hour on-call assistance, although it is not around-the-clock medical care.
+Here, seniors also get custodial care, such as help with dressing, toileting, bathing, eating, and medication assistance as needed.

 Assisted living isn’t intended for seniors who require constant medical care, but it’s a good choice if custodial care is needed one or more times during the day.
 It also can give seniors a rich social life and a sense of community.